-The acquirer shall measure the value of a reacquired right recognised as an intangible asset on the basis of the remaining contractual term of the related contract regardless of whether market participants would consider potential contractual renewals when measuring its fair value.
+The acquirer shall measure the value of a reacquired right recognised as an intangible asset on the basis of the remaining contractual term of the related contract regardless of whether market participants would consider potential contractual renewals in determining its fair value.
 Paragraphs B35 and B36 provide related application guidance.

-Share-based payment transactions
+Share-based payment awards

-The acquirer shall measure a liability or an equity instrument related to share-based payment transactions of the acquiree or the replacement of an acquiree's share-based payment transactions with share-based payment transactions of the acquirer in accordance with the method in SLFRS 2 Share-based Payment at the acquisition date.
-(This SLFRS refers to the result of that method as the 'market-based measure' of the share-based payment transaction.)
+The acquirer shall measure a liability or an equity instrument related to the replacement of an acquiree's share-based payment awards with share-based payment awards of the acquirer in accordance with the method in SLFRS 2 Share-based Payment.
+(This SLFRS refers to the result of that method as the 'market-based measure' of the award.)